PHPCSStandards/composer-installer/README.md

 ### Caveats

 When this plugin is installed globally, composer will load the _global_ plugin rather than the one from the local repository.
-Despite [this behaviour being documented in the composer manual][using-composer-plugins], it could potentially cause confusion as an version of the plugin could be run other than the version specified by the project.
+Despite [this behavior being documented in the composer manual][using-composer-plugins], it could potentially confuse as an other version of the plugin could be run and not the one specified by the project.

 ## Developing Coding Standards